-Growing up in California, Key Lime Pies were one of those unappealing slime green insta-desserts involving Cool Whip and Jello, that were so popular during the 80’s.
-I never got the appeal, until I took a trip to the Florida Keys in the summer of 2009.
+Growing up in California, I never got the fuss over the Key Lime Pies that were so popular during the 80's.
+Until, that is, I took a trip to the Florida Keys in the summer of 2009.
 It was there, at a nondescript shack along the Oversea Highway, that I had my first taste of a real Key Lime Pie.
 I was there for the fried conch, but the pie in the case is what drew my appetite and I was soon devouring my first slice of many delicious Key Lime Pies, as I ate my way around the Keys.

 I've tried making Key Lime Pie a number of times since then, but I've never been able to do that taste memory justice.
 Traditional Key Lime Pies are made with sweetened condensed milk, egg yolks, and lime juice, but because eating uncooked eggs is unwise, most recipes these days call for them to be baked in the oven.
 This not only renders the custard much firmer, the heat takes the fresh edge off of the lime juice.